 At the end of the contract, you'll be able to choose between giving the car back to the dealership OR paying the £30,000 balloon payment to take ownership of the car.

 *Please note: We have used 0% interest to help clarify the figures in our example.
 However, most finance options will charge a higher rate of interest.

 With either HP or PCP, the bigger the deposit you can put down, the better, as it means you’ll be paying less each month and there’ll be a lower amount of interest.
 Alternatively, you could keep monthly repayments the same and instead reduce the amount of time of the contract.

-You can purchase a car with no upfront payment, however you should be wary of doing this.
-When you don’t pay a deposit, the monthly repayments can shoot up and you’ll be paying much more interest than if you put a small amount down.
+You can purchase a car with no upfront payment.
+However, you should be wary of doing this.
+When you don’t pay a deposit, the monthly repayments can be higher and you’ll be paying much more interest than if you put a small amount down.
 Ideally, it’s something you should avoid where possible.